xinxin510/weather_app/README.md

-# Weather APP
+# Weather App in React
-A simple weather mobile-friendly web app built with React.
+**A single-page mobile-friendly app built with React using 3rd-party weather API service.**
+Wrote config files for Webpack and Babel from scratch, and set up the React app with proper testing and tooling without the use of Create-React-App.

 ## Table of Contents